 The photographs by Fitch, from his series Diesels and Dinosaurs, capture the typical sights and attractions that defined roadside America.
-Flick’s pieces are drawn from photographs of Los Angeles neighborhoods taken while he traversed the streets, arranged in horizontal rows as in a contact sheet or filmstrip.
+Flick’s photographs, drawn from his series Sequential Views, consist of grids of images made in Los Angeles in 1980 as he traversed the streets, stopping at prescribed temporal or geographical intervals.
 Mayes’s photographs, from her Autolandscapes series, present America as seen from a moving car window.

 The installation is part of a series that highlights objects from the museum’s collection that are rarely on public display.
 The artworks in this installation were selected by Lisa Hostetler, the museum’s McEvoy Family Curator for Photography.

 A series of free public programs will be presented to complement the exhibition:

 Thursday, Sept.
 12, 7 p.m., panel discussion with Steve Fitch, Robbert Flick and Elaine Mayes

 Wednesday, Oct.
 2, 6 p.m., gallery talk with Lisa Hostetler

 Smithsonian.com, August 2, 2013, Around the Mall, Landscape Through a Car Window, Darkly by Vicky Gan

 PBS NewsHour, July 29, 2013, Art Beat On the Road, Photographers Revisit the American Landscape by Cindy Hunag

 Time Magazine, June 18, 2013, LightBox Autolandscapes of the American Road by Liz Ronk